xo/usql/README.md

   \? variables                         show help on special variables

 Input/Output
+  \copy SRC DST QUERY TABLE            copy query from source url to table on destination url
+  \copy SRC DST QUERY TABLE(A,...)     copy query from source url to columns of table on destination url
   \echo [-n] [STRING]                  write string to standard output (-n for no newline)
   \qecho [-n] [STRING]                 write string to \o output stream (-n for no newline)
   \warn [-n] [STRING]                  write string to standard error (-n for no newline)